Skip to main content

 • You will be asked to provide a letter and documentation with the appeal form.

-• Your request will be reviewed by the Financial Aid Director and you will be notified of the decision.
+• Your request will be reviewed by the Financial Aid Director, who will notify you of the decision.

 Tips to Make Satisfactory Academic Progress (SAP)